gitinit-shivamrathour/gitinit-dotconverter.github.io/README.md

 ### Dependencies

-* Based on Both Front-end and Backend concepts HTML5, CSS3(Bootstrapped), Javascript(With typed.js) & Django.
+* Based on Both Front-end and Backend concepts.
+HTML5, CSS3(Bootstrapped), Javascript(With typed.js) & Django.
 * ex.
 Runs on chrome or most of the other browsers.

 ### Suggest